Charles Evans Jr.: Life and career

-The Aviator controversy

 Evans also served a producer of the 2004 Howard Hughes biopic, The Aviator.
-His involvement with the film proved controversial.
 According to Evans, he began researching the life of Hughes in 1993.
 In 1996, Evans optioned the book Howard Hughes: The Untold Story, by Pat H. Broeske and Peter Harry Brown.
 Evans hired several writers, who produced five or six drafts of a script, but the screenplay was still not in an acceptable form.
 These included several drafts of a script by Broeske and Brown, and at least one version by Dean Ollins.
 Evans then met with actor Kevin Spacey, who was interested in directing the film.
 Spacey helped Evans find financing, and New Regency Productions agreed to put up the money.
 Screenwriter Jack Fincher was brought aboard to do another script draft.

 Evans convinced Leonardo DiCaprio to play the lead in 1998.
 But DiCaprio insisted that he be allowed to pick the director.
 Evans removed Spacey as the director, DiCaprio joined the production, and in December 1998 DiCaprio chose Michael Mann as the director.
 Mann subsequently hired Tony- and Oscar-nominated screenwriter John Logan in the spring of 1999 to write yet another screenplay.
 Logan's contract with the producers guaranteed him sole screenplay credit.
 The producers and director were also barred from hiring writers to revise Logan's script, or from claiming any role in the script (even if they made a contribution).
 Evans began sharing with Mann and Logan his large archive of Hughes memorabilia and biographical materials (which Evans says he had been building since 1995).

 In March 2000, Evans says, he learned that Mann had taken the project to New Line Cinema.
 Evans sued for breach of implied contract, fraud, and intentional interference with economic advantage.
-Mann strongly denied the accusations, arguing that his Howard Hughes biopic had nothing to do with the one he and Evans had worked on.
-A confidential out-of-court settlement was reached in 2001, and Evans was granted producer credit on Mann's New Line Cinema picture.